jschneider98/uiwatcher-docs/README.md

             pageId: "login"
         }

-        // "viewer" is the UiViewer instance varrable (must be passed as a param to the constructor) viewer = new UiViewer(params);
+        // "viewer" is the UiViewer instance varriable (must be passed as a param to the constructor) viewer = new UiViewer(params);
     };